btzy/lieuzhenghong.com/root/group_testing.md

 Visitors will have to queue-up-and-spit---just as before---but now TWO visitors will spit in one cup.
-This combined cup will then be sent for testing Because the test is quite sensitive, it will test positive if either (or both) of the visitors have the virus.
+This combined cup will then be sent for testing Because the test is infinitely sensitive, it will test positive if either (or both) of the visitors have the virus.
 If the combined test comes back negative, then neither visitor has the virus, and they are free to go.